A Different Kind of Education

 • every scholar to engage meaningfully

-The standard is not speed or volume.
+The standard is not speed.

 Education That Prepares Them for Any Career